-The Trust Resources Committee completed an in depth review of Trust reserves in 2015 in order to develop a Reserves Policy which is designed to assist in the Trusts strategic planning by considering how new projects or activities will be funded, it is also used to inform budget planning and risk management by identifying uncertainty around income streams.
-This work was further informed by guidance from the ESFA regarding multi-academy trust reserves and clear indication that there is an expectation that Trustees are expected to pool reserves to use them where required.
-As a minimum, the Trusts seeks to maintain a revenue reserve balance equivalent to at least one-month's salary for the entire trust.
+The Trust Resources Committee completed an in-depth review of Trust reserves in 2021-22 in order to revisit the trusts Reserves Policy which is designed to assist in the Trusts strategic planning by considering how new projects or activities will be funded, it is also used to inform budget planning and risk management by identifying uncertainty around income streams and key expenditure areas.
+As a minimum, the Trusts seeks to maintain a revenue reserve balance equivalent to at least one-month's salary for the entire trust plus known risks.

-This leads to the conclusion that an individual academy school surplus reserve may not be wholly available to that school at a given time.
+An individual academy school surplus reserve may not be wholly available to that school at a given time.
 To ensure that the academy has an accurate understanding of reserves, the Chief Operations Officer maintains a detailed 5-year plan which shows the position for each school and the overall position for the academy.
-We have developed some assumptions, approved by the Academy Resources Committee, to ensure that the academy trust retains a sufficient reserve to support its outputs.
+We have developed some assumptions, approved by the Resources Committee, to ensure that the trust retains a sufficient reserve to support its outputs.
 The plan enables individual academy schools to propose expenditure against their surplus balances to deliver school improvement plans, however it acknowledges that Trustees may be required to prioritise expenditure to ensure the academy always retains a sufficient reserve.